 - Day recreation such as playgrounds, swimming pools, and museums

-The latest CLA contains all the agreements applicable to employees and employers in the recreation sector.
-In this new CLA, important themes such as salary increases, working hours, and leave rights are re-established.
+The CLA contains all the agreements that apply to employees and employers in the recreation sector.
+In this new CLA, important themes such as salary, working hours, and leave rights have been re-established.

 Specific CLAs within the recreation sector